ZJU-FAST-Lab/DPtraj/README.md

 }
 ```

 The code will be divided into several modules and gradually open-sourced in different branches.
-Currently, you can switch to the `backend` branch to try our efficient singularity-free backend optimization.
-This branch includes a README to guide you through quick deployment.
+You can check out the following branches to try them out:

+*   **`backend`**:
+    - Efficient singularity-free backend optimization.

+*   **`frontend_deploy`**:
+    - Reproducing of learning-enhanced stable path planning.